Nepal Travel Guide

 The population of Nepal is primarily Hindu, but you will also find a large number of Buddhists, Muslims, and Christians.
 When visiting the country’s famous Buddhist monasteries and temples (Check Temples & Tigers Tour), keep note that the photographing of religious figures in such places is strictly prohibited.
 Similarly, aware planning on purchasing antiques in-country, you will need special permission to transport them back home.
 Our Nepal travel guide never let you down on such tips before and after.

-Travel Guide on Transportation and Accommodation
+Travel Guide on Domestic Flights, Transportation and Accommodation

 There is no shortage of hotels and homestays, depending on your preferences.
 While many places still have limited access to WiFi, internet cafes are common throughout Kathmandu and even farther out.